Astonishing & Magnificent Algae

 Characteristics of Algae

-Algae use their multiple sugars (polysaccharides) to build containers of cellulose around themselves which we know as cell walls.
+Algae use their multiple sugars (polysaccharides) to build cellulose containers around themselves known as cell walls.
 They have a gelatinous sheath and can be mobile if necessary.
 All algae are composed of self-sufficient cells.

 Algae make lipids (fats) from simpler glycerol and fatty acids.
-Phospholipids are an important class of lipids that contain phosphorous, a fat-soluble nutrient.
+Algae contain these lipids —triacylglycerols (TAG), diacylglycerols (DAG), free fatty acids (FFA), and phospholipids (PL)—in their oils.
+Phospholipids are an important class of lipids that contain phosphorus, a fat-soluble nutrient that is inherent in some algae.
 Other lipids contain fatty acids in combination with carbohydrates or proteins, thus erasing the distinctions between these three major food groups.
 Some photosynthesizing algae simply absorb nutrients from their surroundings when there is insufficient light; these species can live quite nicely in the dark (N.G.
 Carr & B.A.
 Whitton, 1982, page 4).

 Cyanobacteria (Aphanizomenon flos-aquae)

-Cyanobacteria (AFA) have had a successful existence for the past 3.5 billion years and have changed very little over time.
+Aphanizomenon flos-aqua had a successful existence for the past 3.5 billion years and changed very little over time.
 They have mastered their environments, their competitions, light and temperature conditions, as well as physical and chemical changes.
 Cyanobacteria have survived and thrived by learning many tricks, such as learning to produce the precise amount of enzymes, vitamins, and amino acids to keep themselves healthy.
-Blue-green algae have learned which pigments to produce and use in various light situations in order to produce their required food.
-They have learned to take optimal amounts of nitrogen and carbon dioxide from the air and water (as well as minerals from water) to thrive (p.
-23).
+Blue-green algae have learned which pigments to produce and use in various light situations to produce their required food.
+They have learned to take optimal amounts of nitrogen and carbon dioxide from the air and water (and minerals from water) to thrive.
+Their food is stored as carbohydrate proteins.